Free Trial

 What is FlexShares ESG & Climate Investment Grade Corporate Core Index Fund's current short interest?

-Short interest is the volume of FlexShares ESG & Climate Investment Grade Corporate Core Index Fund shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, investors have sold 9,500 shares of FEIG short.
+Short interest is the volume of FlexShares ESG & Climate Investment Grade Corporate Core Index Fund shares that have been sold short but have not yet been closed out or covered.
+As of June 15th, traders have sold 4,700 shares of FEIG short.
+0.45% of FlexShares ESG & Climate Investment Grade Corporate Core Index Fund's shares are currently sold short.
 Learn More on FlexShares ESG & Climate Investment Grade Corporate Core Index Fund's current short interest.

 What is a good short interest ratio for FlexShares ESG & Climate Investment Grade Corporate Core Index Fund?